To schedule an appointment please email Amanda Harris: firstname.lastname@example.org

 Social Determinants of Health

-My research interests span across a range of social determinants of population health and health disparities.
+I am broadly interested in the social determinants of population health and health disparities.
 To use Isaiah Berlin’s typology, I am a quintessential fox not a hedgehog.
-My investigations encompass the macro-level determinants of population health (e.g. income inequality, social cohesion, and political participation), to the meso-level (neighborhood contextual influences), down to the individual-level (stress, and psychosocial risk factors for cardiovascular disease).
-I was the co-editor, with Lisa Berkman, of the textbook on Social Epidemiology (New York: Oxford University Press, 2000).
+My investigations encompass the macro-social determinants of population health (e.g. income inequality, social cohesion, and political participation), to the meso-level (neighborhood and workplace contextual influences), down to the individual-level (stress, and psychosocial risk factors for cardiovascular disease).